-These experiences led me to my very first automotive love, and to be perfectly honest, Alfa Romeo was nowhere in my radar screen.
+These experiences led me to my very first automotive love, and to be perfectly honest; Alfa Romeo was nowhere on my radar screen.
 As I grew older, I used to stop by the Mercedes and Jaguar dealer showroom floor to spend what it seems like endless hours admiring the Jaguar XKE V12 and the Mercedes Pagoda side by side.
 I was trying to make up my mind as to which car would ultimately receive my unconditional admiration.

-My parents persuaded me that I should go to Texas and attend college; so after my military experience I ended up in Texas; young, married with month old twins and full of aspirations.
-I was working for an oil company and going to college part time.
+My parents persuaded me that I should go to Texas and attend college; so after my military experience, I ended up in Texas; young, married with month-old twins, and full of aspirations.
+I was working for an oil company and going to college part-time.
 My desire to own a convertible was not far from my mind but galaxies away from my pocket.
-I always talked about cars with colleagues at work; especially my dream car.
+I always talked about cars with colleagues at work, especially my dream car.

 The day came when I was ready to buy that special car; it would be a dark green XKE V12 convertible.
 I searched the newspapers, called people, and went to see cars, but it seemed that I had not made up my mind yet.
 One of my working buddies by the name of Kent kept steering me away from English and German cars to an Alfa.
 He kept telling me, “Lionel, you look good in an Alfa!”.
 I would ask, “an Alfa?”
 Kent would say, “yes! an Alfa!
 It is that Italian look about you that makes you an Alfa driver.”
 Yet, no Alfas were on my radar screen.